Format Models

 Hexadecimal

-X XXXX Each X stands for a hexadecimal digit of the number (chars A-F in upper case).
+Each X stands for a hexadecimal digit, with A–F in uppercase.
 If the number has fewer digits, it is padded with leading spaces.
 If the format string has a leading 0, then the string is padded with zeros instead.

-x xxxx Each x stands for a hexadecimal digit of the number (chars a-f in lower case).
+x xxxx Each x stands for a hexadecimal digit, with a–f in lowercase.
 If the number has fewer digits, it is padded with leading spaces.
 If the format string has a leading 0, then the string is padded with zeros instead.

 Others

-• A point is used for the decimal separator and a comma for the group separator by default.
-You can find the current values for the NLS parameters in the EXA_PARAMETERS system table.
+• You can find the current values for the NLS parameters in the EXA_PARAMETERS system table.

-The following examples illustrate the use of numeric format models in function TO_CHAR (number).
+The following examples show the use of numeric format models in the function TO_CHAR (number).

 Number Format Result Description